 When to Reapply After Being Rejected

-Most large, and many smaller, employers use applicant tracking systems ) (ATS) to screen applicants.
-These software programs manage the recruiting process automatically, receiving and sorting resumes and helping hiring managers and HR representatives search them.
+Most large, and many smaller, employers use applicant tracking systems (ATS) to screen applicants.
+These software programs manage the recruiting process automatically, receiving and sorting resumes and helping hiring managers and HR representatives sift through them for quality candidates.

 The advantage from the employer’s perspective is clear: an ATS saves time that they would otherwise have to invest in having humans comb through piles of resumes.
-However, it can be a real problem for a job seeker, if they don’t know how to write their resumes for both humans and robots.
-If you keep applying to jobs online, and never hear anything from a real, live person, you might be getting caught in the ATS net.
+However, it can be a real problem for a job seeker if they don’t know how to write their resumes to appeal to both humans and robots.
+If you keep applying to jobs online and never hear anything from a real, live person, you might be getting caught in the ATS net.
 It can happen even if you’re fully qualified.
 It all comes down to using the right resume keywords.

-Also, be sure to highlight in your cover letter any additional experiences, awards, accomplishments, or training which you have amassed since your last application.
+Also, be sure to highlight in your cover letter any additional experiences, awards, accomplishments, or training that you have amassed since your last application.

 What to Write in Your Cover Letter